fedora-infra/fedocal/doc/usage.rst

 After logging in with your `FAS account
 <https://admin.fedoraproject.org/accounts/>`_ you can create a meeting in
-one of the available calendar.
+one of the available calendars.

 When creating a meeting you will have to fill the form asking for: